eduk8s-tests/lab-vcluster-testing/workshop/content/exercises/02-cluster-admin.md

-To demonstrate that the user of this workshop session does indeed have cluster admin access, lets start poking around with the virtual Kubernetes cluster and see what we can do.
+To demonstrate that the user of this workshop session does indeed have cluster admin access, lets start poking around within the virtual Kubernetes cluster and see what we can do.

 First up, lets list all the namespaces in the cluster: